scaffold-eth/se-2-challenges/README.md

 💼 Take a quick look at your deploy script `00_deploy_your_contract.js` in `packages/hardhat/deploy`.

-📝 If you want to make frontend edits, Open and look for the page you want to edit in `packages/nextjs/pages` example `myNFTs.tsx`.
+📝 If you want to edit the frontend, navigate to `packages/nextjs/pages` and open the specific page you want to modify.
+For instance: `myNFTs.tsx`.

 ---